otosky/medium_stats/README.md

 #### FOR A PUBLICATION ####
 from medium_stats.scraper import StatGrabberPublication

+# url should be consistent with publication landing page
 pub = StatGrabberPublication('medium.com/test-publication', 'sid', 'uid', start, stop)

 # get publication views & visitors (like the stats landing page)